 3. What we can do for you

-We act as a scientific, manufacturer-independent institution (CRO).
-As such, we create your evaluation concept and advise you in an interface-compliant manner in your early development phase with regard to your claims for the medical product or determination of the intended purpose.
-All of this is done with DiGA requirements in mind, so you can kill two birds with one stone.
+We function as a scientifically independent, manufacturer-independent institution (CRO).
+As such, we develop your evaluation concept and advise you, even in the early stages of development, on compliance with interface regulations regarding your medical device claims or the definition of its intended purpose.
+All of this is done with the DiGA requirements in mind, allowing you to kill two birds with one stone.

-If your technical documentation is already available, we look at possible DiGA endpoints either based on your documentation or based on the care path subsequently taken with the DiGA and make a sensible preliminary selection so that the data analysis for your evaluation concept is targeted and does not get out of hand.
-After all, we want clarity and not to fish in clouds.
+If your technical documentation is already complete, we will review potential DiGA endpoints, either based on your documentation or on the care pathway subsequently implemented with the DiGA, and make a sensible preliminary selection to ensure that the data analysis for your evaluation concept is focused and doesn't become unwieldy.
+Ultimately, we want clarity, not to be guessing.

 4. How we can help you

-At medXteam we clarify whether and if so which clinical trial needs to be carried out under what conditions and according to what requirements during the pre-study phase: In 3 steps we determine the correct and cost-effective strategy in relation to the clinical trial required in your case Data collection.
+Whether and, if so, which clinical trial needs to be conducted, under what conditions and according to which requirements, is clarified by us at medXteam during the pre-study phase: In three steps, we determine the right and cost-effective strategy for the clinical data collection required in your case.
 This also applies to your evaluation concept and your DiGA study!

 Do you already have some initial questions?